hackkosice/new-web/content/other/preview-all-sections.md

     enable: true
     label : "Read more"
     link : "about"
+cta2:
+  title : "What is a hackathon?"
+  background: images/bg/background2.png
+  content : "A hackathon is a focused 24-hour event where students come together in small teams to share ideas and build something new and exciting, alongside a whole bunch of like-minded people.
+You learn immensely with the help of mentors, interact with companies and have fun!
+Hackathons are very beginner friendly!"
+  mirror: true
+  button:
+    enable: true
+    label : "Read more"
+    link : "about"
 project1:
   title : "More than a hackathon!" content : "Events, podcasts, lectures, startups..."